RS Aero Foil Repair - A step by step guide

 Farecla G3 Finishing Liquid Paste Compound - 400g – ROOSTER UK (roostersailing.com)

-4. FARECLA G10 Finishing Compound
+4. FARECLA G10 Finishing Compound.

-5. White gelcoat and the catalyst.
+5. Basic white gelcoat and the catalyst.

 Basic Gelcoat 75ml Tin (Clear and White) – ROOSTER UK (roostersailing.com)